-While we are steadily diversifying our exposure internationally, and expanding in China, our credit risk concentrations remain significant in our traditional home markets of Singapore and Malaysia.
+While we are steadily diversifying our exposure regionally, our credit risk concentrations remain significant in our traditional home markets of Singapore and Malaysia.
 In terms of industries, we have a significant exposure to the real estate market in Singapore.
 This is supported by dedicated specialist teams in origination as well as credit risk management.
 Particular attention is paid to borrower and collateral quality, project feasibility, and emerging market conditions.
 Regular stress tests are performed on the portfolio.